Stainless Steel or Aluminum Prop? How to Choose the Ideal Metal for Your Boat’s Propeller

 Plus, a dealership might have it in stock, so when you're in a pinch, you can get one ASAP.

 If you're not in a pinch or want alternatives, here is my reasoning: Solas offers a wide selection.
 They even have props for older motors you can't seem to find anywhere else.
-And here's a trade secret a sales rep from Solas told me: Solas builds many OEM props form any big-name brands, especially Evinrude.
+And here's a trade secret a sales rep from Solas told me: Solas builds many OEM props from many big-name brands, especially Evinrude.

 So if you want a good prop for less money, Solas is a good route to go.
 Quicksilver makes excellent props and they're cheap.
 They also offer various hub kits.
 If you have a specific brand, chances are you can find a hub kit to fit.